 Rheumatoid Arthritis Treatment (Abhirami Thumsi et al.; Mangal et al.)

-Humans have recurrence of inflammation termed as flare-ups.
+Humans have a recurrence of inflammation termed as flare-ups.
 This is typically caused by resident T-cells in the tissues.
 Recapitulating this in mice, we developed a mouse model where the disease can be re-induced by T-cells.
 We were able to show the efficacy of a metabolite-based modulator- paKG(PFK15+bc2) in prevention of these flare ups in mice.

 Inflammation leads to an imbalance in energy demand and immune cell profiles in diseases, thereby affecting the normal homeostasis of the body.
 We aim to evaluate the efficacy of our microparticle- paKG(PFK15+bc2) in restoring homeostasis in collagen induced arthritis in different stages of the disease.
 We also look at regulatory T cell infiltration in rheumatoid arthritis affected tissue by staining for Foxp3.
 Shown below is a confocal image of Foxp3+ cells in the paw tissue of a rheumatoid arthritis mouse.